Dura Cladding Project Transforms Kerb Appeal and Warmth of 4 Bed House

 The Dura Cladding was then fixed over the insulation and onto the battens incorporating the various accessories such as start/stop trims, window trims, internal/external trims and expansion trims, that contribute to achieving a high quality finish.

 During the 4 week project it was also decided to hide the aesthetically challenging concrete piled skirt that surrounded the building with Dura Deck, a composite timber decking, chosen to blend with the wall cladding.
 This provided the perfect finishing touch to a radical improvement of the property’s marketability.

 The homeowner commented “I am astonished that such a visual transformation could take place so quickly with such little effort”.

 As well as contributing so much to the overall design effect, Dura Cladding is easily installed, needs minimal maintenance and will not splinter, warp or rot throughout its 25 years design life expectancy whilst retaining the vast majority of its colour following an initial weathering period.

-Another significant factor that led to its selection were the green credentials of 87% recycled content and the fact that the product can be supplied as FSC © 100%.
+Another significant factor that led to its selection were the green credentials of 87% recycled content.

 Aesthetics of a building are always subjective and can be a highly emotive subject especially for the façade of a building.
 An aspect that is not subjective though, is the life cycle cost.